mozilla-services/merino/docs/data.md

 - `INFO web.suggest.request` - A suggestion request is being processed.
 This event will include fields for all relevant details of the request. **Fields:**

+  - `sensitive` - Always set to true to ensure proper routing.
   - `query` - If query logging is enabled, the text the user typed.
 Otherwise an empty string.
   - `country` - The country the request came from.